Update

 In less than six weeks, over 50,000 people sent their submissions.
 Good Law Project supported over 2,500 people to tell the EHRC what the impact of the guidance on their lives would be.

-But the EHRC has decided to ignore half of them.
-We can now confirm, through leaked documents, that the EHRC is planning not to read 50% of consultation responses.
+But the EHRC has decided to ignore some of them.
+The commission has confirmed that it won’t read all of the consultation responses.
 Instead of reviewing all the submissions, AI will determine whether people’s stories will be heard.
-They’ve essentially opened the door to trans voices, only to close it in their face again
+They’ve essentially opened the door to trans voices, only to close it in their faces again.

 The EHRC never took the consultation seriously: they proposed an unrealistic two week window, they published transphobic interim guidance in the middle of it and then refused to consult on their legal position.
 Now, they’re refusing to read responses they did get.
 This wasn’t a consultation, it was a joke.